-The nurse-directed health center is operated under the direct medical supervision of Forest Family Physicians.
+The nurse-directed health center is operated in collaboration with Central Virginia Family Physicians.

 Our experienced RNs can assess and recommend treatment for a variety of health issues.
 Serious illnesses are referred to the nurse practitioner, the physicians, or to other health care providers.

 Transportation to off-campus medical facilities can be arranged by the Health Center during regular hours or by contacting Campus Security (434.544.8100) after-hours and weekends.

 You may schedule an appointment online with a Registered Nurse, Nurse Practitioner or Physician by clicking on one of the following providers below.

 Available for allergy injections, immunizations, and blood work

 Lisa Geier, ANP